Mentorship Programs in Shared Services

-Some of the objectives of the program include employee development, employee retention, to foster inclusion and acceptance, to prepare people for new roles, to expand professional networks, and to support individuals acclimating to the culture.
+Some of the objectives of the program include employee development, employee retention, fostering inclusion and acceptance, preparing people for new roles, expanding professional networks, and supporting individuals acclimating to the culture.

 Techniques discussed in detail include “speed mentoring”, “hot topics”, “mentoring circles”, and “one-on-one pairing”.

 The feature company presentation and a recording of the PeercastTM discussion are available for Peeriosity member companies and their teams in the member’s area of the Peeriosity website.

 Peeriosity’s iPollingTM was used to provide insights into the approach Peeriosity member companies were taking with regard to mentoring programs.
 The use of a formal mentoring program was reported by 37% of Peeriosity member companies with an additional 11% indicating that they have implemented an informal mentoring program.
 11% are currently evaluating, with 41% indicating they haven’t considered the idea.